Muttahida Qaumi Movement – London: Operation Clean-up (1992–1994)

 Operation Clean-up was started by late General Asif Nawaz after Jinnahpur conspiracy and Major Kaleem torture case.
-It was the single largest operation done against MQM and the years when it occurred are widely regarded as Karachi's bloodiest.
+It was the single largest operation done against MQM and the years when it occurred were widely regarded as Karachi's bloodiest.

 1994–1996 Operation

 During the tenure of Benazir Bhutto, interior minister General Naseerullah Babar conducted a second operation against MQM between 1994 and 1996.

 Due to serious doubts over credibility of operation due to fake encounters, extrajudicial killings and rise of killings in Karachi, Benazir Bhutto's government was dismissed by the then President of Pakistan, Farooq Ahmed Laghari primarily charging the issue of Murtaza Bhutto and the killings of MQM workers.

 1998 Operation

 In the aftermath of Hakeem Saeed's assassination, federal rule was imposed by Nawaz Sharif in Sindh and an operation was initiated against MQM.

-Karachi targeted action (2012/2013–2023)
+Karachi targeted action (2012 & 2013–2017)

 Due to rise in targeted killing, organised crimes of extortion, kidnapping for ransom and the increased crime rate of the city, the Nawaz Sharif government initiated the Karachi operation in 2013 with the intention of creating peace in the city.
 Even though the interior minister Chaudhry Nisar claimed that the intentions of the operation were apolitical, there had been claims of systematic crackdowns against MQM.